 Deadline is the most important thing when you’re a freelance writer.
 And laziness could be the biggest hurdle to your career.
 If you have this habit of procrastinating and delaying work for tomorrow, then I would like to draw your attention towards this golden saying, “Tomorrow never comes“.

 Whatever you’re supposed to do today and now, shouldn’t be postponed to tomorrow when there could be any emergency.
 People often say that lazy/messy people are creative, but folks what is the use of such creativity which is limited only to your dreams.
-Not submitting projects before deadlines or running late for your projects only frames you as a deadline breaker.
+Not submitting projects before deadlines or optimize online dating profile only frames you as a deadline breaker.
 If you’re a deadline breaker then your career as a freelancer writer could be in danger.